BrianCREST/hello-brain/documentation.md

-#BrainScan Utility Library
+#BrainScan Utility Library - Reference Documentation
-#Reference Documentation

 **brainutility.lib** contains many function useful in many situations, and is recommended for use on all WebDNA pages.